humdrum-tools/humdrum-documentation/tool/timebase/index.md

 ### WARNINGS

 Depending upon the defined time-base, passages of prolonged syncopation may disappear from the output.
-The **timebase** command assumes the integrity of the duration structure of the input score.
+The <span class="tool">timebase</span> command assumes the integrity of the duration structure of the input score.
 Corrupt duration structures in the input will produce unpredictable results.